-At AVA we are focused on helping women advance in their career, however you set the definition of what “advance.” means to you personally.
-"Should I stay or change jobs" is the question we hear most and what prompted our advice post and our free, virtual panel, Discovering And Building A Female-Friendly Work Culture.
+At AVA we are focused on helping women advance in their career.
+However you set the definition of what “advance” means to you personally.

 The dilemma for women is that leaving costs them time they don't have to network in their industry, research job opportunities, prepare their resume, and interview.
 It also brings the emotional ups and downs of being worried your current boss will find out, wondering if you are good enough to apply, getting hopeful, and getting let down.
 Worse yet, if you leave your job and end up somewhere just as toxic or for little difference in pay, it might not even have been worth it.